What are the Early Signs of a Chromosomal Abnormality?

 It is estimated that around 1 in 150 babies born in the US have a chromosomal abnormality.
 One of the most common chromosomal abnormalities is Down Syndrome, which occurs in approximately 1 in 700 births.

-Babies born to mothers of advanced maternal age are considered to be at higher risk for developing a chromosomal abnormality and condition.
+Babies born to mothers of advanced maternal age are considered to be at higher risk for developing this condition.

 The Early Signs